amitsagargowda/Advanced-C-1/gcc/readme.md

            			-fplugin-arg-name=arg -fdump-ada-spec[-slim]
            			-fada-spec-parent=unit  -fdump-go-spec=file

-		-include file : process file as if #include "file" appeared as the first line of the primary source code.

-		-D name : it will Predefine name as a macro, with definition 1.

-		-D name = definition : it will predefine name as macro and intialize with definition.

-		-shared : gcc -shared generates the shared object file for shared library.

 		-pthreads : Define additional macros required for using the POSIX threads library.
 					**gcc -shared filename.c -o filename**